 In place of default PHSA estimates of the ground motion intensity, ASCE 7-22 Section 21 allows DHSA estimates (Section 2-2, 4-2.1.3.2).

-For ASCE 7-22, the deterministic geometric mean peak ground acceleration must be calculated as the most significant 84th percentile geometric mean peak ground acceleration for scenario earthquakes on all known active faults within the site region ( The 84th percentile represents a median plus one standard deviation estimate of the ground motion at a site.
+For ASCE 7-22, the deterministic geometric mean peak ground acceleration must be calculated as the most significant 84th percentile geometric mean peak ground acceleration for scenario earthquakes on all known active faults within the site region (4-2.1.3.2).
+The 84th percentile represents a median plus one standard deviation estimate of the ground motion at a site.
 Therefore, it is generally considered by many design codes and procedures as a reasonably conservative design value.
 However, the deterministic ground motion response spectrum does not need to be calculated where the probabilistic ground motion response spectrum at all response periods is less than the deterministic lower limit response spectrum given by the code (4-2.1.3.2).
 This lower limit aims to establish minimum spectral values for buildings (ASCE 7-22, C21.5).
-These In some regions, may be instances where hazard estimates are too low due to an insufficient seismic history, resulting in In addition, resultinglow-probability
+These deterministic caps on minimum shaking levels ensure a baseline level of structural resilience, even in cases where probabilistic hazard assessments might suggest lower values.
+In some regions, there may be instances where hazard estimates are too low due to an insufficient seismic history, resulting in under-designed buildings and facilities.
+In addition, In some areas, probabilistic models might predict very low shaking levels, resulting in unsafe designs.
+However, a deterministic cap ensures that low-probability but high-consequence events are not underestimated due to gaps in historical records or modeling assumptions.
+For example, a fault with limited historical activity might still be capable of producing a large earthquake.
+Still, if probabilistic models assign a very low likelihood to this event, it could lead to a dangerously low design level.

 AASHTO LRFD Bridge Design Requirements